All The Challenges Love Island Has Axed Over The Years And Why

 All the games that are no longer used on Love Island and why, from the Lie Detector Test to Newsplash...

-Since Love Island first aired in 2015, the villa has seen a wide array of games taken on by the contestants, from the weird to the whacky and beyond.
+Since Love Island first aired in 2015, the villa has seen a wide array of games and tasks taken on by the contestants, from the weird to the whacky and beyond.

 But some of the most popular challenges from the show never made a return, here's a list of some of the axed traditions of Love Island...